ntop/n2n/README.md

 For Windows, MacOS and general building options, please check out [Building.md](doc/Building.md) for compilation and running.

 **IMPORTANT** It is generally recommended to use the [latest stable release](https://github.com/ntop/n2n/releases).
 Please note that the current _dev_ branch usually is not guaranteed to be backward compatible neither with the latest stable release nor with previous _dev_ states.
-On the other hand, if you do not dare to try the bleeding edge features, you are encouraged to compile from _dev_ – just keep track of sometimes rapidly occuring changes.
+On the other hand, if you dare to try the bleeding edge features, you are encouraged to compile from _dev_ – just keep track of sometimes rapidly occuring changes.
 Feedback in the _Issues_ section is appreciated.

 ## Running edge as a Service